Does Ceramic Coating Hide Scratches?

-what is ceramic coating
+What is a ceramic coating ?

 What Is Ceramic Coating?